ryanshz/quickqollab/README.md

     * Controller has all the main business logic that is a callback to the corresponding routes.
     * No tests were written (not enough time to implement).
     * `utils` contains classes that instantiate an object (sqlalchemy, bcrypt).
-* General Architecture and Design mechanic:
+* General Architecture and Design mechanics:
 ![Untitled Diagram](https://github.com/ryanshz/quickqollab/assets/58790036/0f5a5e5b-1ee9-45e0-97ba-c88698e201dc)
 ![Untitled Diagram(1)](https://github.com/ryanshz/quickqollab/assets/58790036/d340219d-cd2d-4b26-9421-cc4219e8ff73)